blindman67/GrooverGeom/README.md

 [Back to top.](#contents)

 ## Status notes

+CURRENTLY not working, will be fixed by 14th.

+###12 March 2016
+-- Adding isRectangeTouching to Rectangle and discovered I introduced a bug in Line.
+No time to fix today so will put it all on hold untill tomorrow.

 ###10 March 2016
 -- Added limit to VecArray's `findClosestIndex()` and `findClosest()` so that they only find vecs within that limit -- Added pushI() to VecArray which returns the index of the added vec